-Services that are covered for you What you must pay when you get these services Hearing services Medicare-covered hearing exams: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as 20% coinsurance outpatient care when furnished by a physician, audiologist, or other qualified provider.
-In addition to Medicare-covered benefits, we also cover the following Non-Medicare-covered hearing through NationsHearing: services: Routine hearing exams: one exam every year Hearing aids: You are responsible for any remaining cost Routine hearing exam: \$0 copay after the plan's benefit maximum is applied.
-Hearing aid fitting evaluation: Hearing aid purchases include: \$0 copay 3 follow-up visits within the first year of the initial fitting date 60-day trial period from the date of fitting Hearing aids: 60 batteries per year per hearing aid (3-year supply) up to \$1,000 towards the cost of 3-year manufacturer repair warranty hearing aids from NationsHearing every year.
-1-time replacement coverage for lost, stolen, or damaged hearing aid (deductible may apply per aid) (\$1,000 for both ears combined) First set of ear molds (when needed) Our plan has partnered with NationsHearing to provide your non-Medicare-covered hearing services.
+Services that are covered for you What you must pay when you get these services Hearing aid purchases include: Hearing aids: 3 follow-up visits within the first year of the initial fitting date up to \$1,000 towards the cost of 60-day trial period from the date of fitting hearing aids from 60 batteries per year per hearing aid (3-year supply) NationsHearing every year.
+3-year manufacturer repair warranty (\$1,000 for both ears combined) 1-time replacement coverage for lost, stolen, or damaged hearing aid (deductible may apply per aid) First set of ear molds (when needed) Our plan has partnered with NationsHearing to provide your non-Medicare-covered hearing services.
 You must obtain your hearing aids through NationsHearing.
-Please contact NationsHearing by phone at (833) 689-1751 (TTY:711) for more information or to schedule an appointment.
+Please contact NationsHearing by phone at (833) 689-1751 (TTY:711) or online at lifeworksadvantage.nationsbenefits.com for more information or to schedule an appointment.
 There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
-One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy home infusion therapy supplier

 Services that are covered for you What you must pay when you get these services Home health agency care \$0 copayment for each Medicare-covered service.
 Prior to receiving home health services, a doctor must certify that you Prior authorization is required. need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
 Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Home infusion therapy You pay the applicable cost sharing for each service Home infusion therapy involves the intravenous or subcutaneous obtained.
 Please refer to the administration of drugs or biologicals to an individual at home.
-The Durable medical equipment and components needed to perform home infusion include the drug (for related supplies and Medicare example, antivirals, immune globulin), equipment (for example, a Part B Prescription Drugs pump), and supplies (for example, tubing and catheters). benefit listings for related cost share amounts.
+The Durable Medical Equipment and components needed to perform home infusion include the drug (for related supplies and Medicare example, antivirals, immune globulin), equipment (for example, a Part B Prescription Drugs pump), and supplies (for example, tubing and catheters). benefit listings for related cost share amounts.
 Covered services include, but are not limited to: Prior authorization is required.
-Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion
+Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified